Virtual reality game: Introduction of consumer-ready hardware (2010s–present)

 The Oculus Rift announcement led to other VR developments.
 Sony Computer Entertainment developed the PlayStation VR system for the PlayStation 4, while Valve partnered with HTC to develop the HTC Vive; both of these units were released in 2016.
 Valve later developed their own headset without HTC, the Valve Index, which was released in 2019.

-Headsets designed to accommodate mobile devices were also released, using the devices to create the stereoscopic display, some of the positioning functions, and other VR tracking embedded in the additional hardware.
-In 2014, Google introduced Google Cardboard, a inexpensive headset package that constructed from cardboard for use with Android phones; the completed headset creates the necessary visual space to support stereoscopic view from the phone's display.
+As a result, more affordable headsets designed to accommodate mobile devices were also released, using the devices to create the stereoscopic display, some of the positioning functions, and other VR tracking embedded in the additional hardware.
+On June 25, 2014, Google officially introduced Google Cardboard, an inexpensive headset package that constructed from cardboard for use with Android phones; the completed headset creates the necessary visual space to support stereoscopic view from the phone's display.
 Samsung, in conjunction with Oculus, released the Samsung Gear VR in 2015 to support its Samsung Galaxy smartphones; services for the Gear VR ended in 2020.
 Nintendo released the Nintendo Labo VR Kit in 2019 as part of its Labo series of toys-to-life cardboard products.
 A handful of Nintendo Switch games support Labo VR functionality, such as the 2017 games Super Mario Odyssey and The Legend of Zelda: Breath of the Wild.

 Despite the availability of low-cost hardware for VR, the technology had still not taken off for video games by 2018 as had been expected when the Oculus Rift was announced.
 This was attributed to the lack of a killer application, a game that would drive people to buy the hardware to play it.
 There had been several games from smaller studios that had been considered successful, such as Superhot VR and Beat Saber, but the triple-A studios had not ventured into the area.
 Sales of VR hardware had been steadily increasing since 2016, but were still under 10 million units by 2018, and there were signs manufacturers were starting to back off in this area.

 Many journalists stated that the first "killer app" VR game was Half-Life: Alyx, developed by Valve and released in March 2020.
 Alyx includes a number of novel control schemes to avoid the motion sickness problems of previous VR games, such as the 2019 indie title Boneworks.
 Within a week of Alyx's announcement, Valve sold out of their stock of Index units and began taking pre-orders with expectations to fulfill before the game's release.
 Other VR hardware, including the Oculus, saw increased sales leading to the release of Alyx.

+In 2024, Apple Inc. released Apple Vision Pro.
+This device features hardware such as dual panels that offer 24 million pixels, surpassing devices such as the Oculus Rift.
+The integration of the R1 chip, working in tandem with the M2 chip, results in a polling rate of 12 milliseconds, getting rid of the dizzying latency issues that were prevalent in previous devices.